gurry/quickshell/README.md

 quickshell
 ==========

-A python module to manipulate files, directories and the clipboard.
-Clipboard-related functions work only in Windows.
+A Python module to manipulate files, directories and the clipboard from a Python REPL.
+Clipboard function is Windows-only.
 Everything else is cross-platform.

-Quickshell is designed to be used primarily from within a python REPL.
-Therefore all functions names are as short as possible.
+Since Quickshell is designed to be used from a REPL, all functions names are as short as possible.

 ###What all can I do with it?###

 The most useful things are:

 * List the contents of a directory.
+Use Unix glob patterns.
+* Read/write files easily (without all that file object sorcery).
-* Apply a transform (a lambda) to a file.
+* Apply a transform -- any arbitrary Python lambda -- to a file (without having to open it first and then save it).
-* Apply a transform to text on clipboard.
-This is supremely handy while editing code.
+* Apply a transform to text on clipboard, something supremely handy while editing code.

 It'll really help if you use a REPL like [DreamPie](http://dreampie.sourceforge.net/) that supports file path completion.